ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 **Implementation Notes:**
 - Speed set to 100% in Open Challenge for optimal performance, adjustable to 40% in Obstacle Challenge for precise maneuvers.
-- In Obstacle Challenge, `motor_c` is disconnected, and only `motor_b` drives the differential to can to move more accurately.
+- In Obstacle Challenge, `motor_c` is disconnected, and only `motor_b` drives the differential to be able to move more accurately.
 - For precise maneuvers, we use `on_for_degrees()` or `on_for_rotations()` methods

 ---